J

 The Results

-The immediate impact of their rebranding was positive for both brand recognition and marketing efforts.
 However, down the road, COVID brought on a series of challenges for an in-person event app.
 Due to their own innovative thinking, MeetApp survived the pandemic by capitalizing on the virtual features they had already begun implementing and rebranded yet again as a full-service event solution, Ventla, in 2022.

 My Takeaway